RenatoHS/guide_survie_osstidburn/_book/08-ce_que_tu_dois_apporter.md

 **CAMPING & EQUIPMENT**

 * Rakes, work gloves, small axe, pruning shears to clear a space for your camp.
 * Water.
 There is no water source on site.
+We suggest 3L per person per day.
 * Food
 * Tent & tarp
 * Sleeping bags, blankets, coats, etc. (Bring enough warm stuff to be comfortable during cool nights -- you’ll need more than you might think!)